-If you re-join as a councillor and have deferred benefits from a previous period when you were a councillor in Scotland, your deferred benefits will generally be automatically joined with your new active pension account, unless you decide to keep them separate.
+If you re-join and have deferred benefits in an LGPS fund in Scotland, your deferred benefits will generally be automatically joined with your new active pension account, unless you decide to keep them separate.
 You will have 12 months from re-joining to make your decision.

-If you re-join as a councillor and have a deferred refund in the LGPS, this must be joined with your new active pension account.
+If you re-join and have a deferred refund this must be joined with your new active pension account.